aklcss/www/README.md

 ## Interested in presenting?

 We're really interested in topics related to UI/UX design, accessibility, JavaScript and even CSS.
 But we aren't just limited to that.
-If you're interested in talking about your career journey, tips on freelancing or how to handle stressful work moments, we'd love to hear from you.
+If you want to talk about your career journey, tips on freelancing or how to handle stressful work moments, we'd love to hear from you.

 [Just fill out this form](https://nav36.typeform.com/to/HAnCQQ) and we'll contact you about upcoming slots for one of our meetups.